-- -Monitoring for any rules infractions or mechanical errors and reporting these errors as observed. - -Replacing the Head Judge by physically remaining on the play floor at all times during a round if games are in progress (see Head Judge duties for further information). - -Reporting all directly observed rules infractions. - -Judges will not generally assist players in determining the current game state, but can answer questions about the rules, interactions between cards, and/or provide the Oracle wordings of relevant cards (DTDB.co is recommended for this). - -If a player wishes to ask their question away from the table, the request will usually be honored.
-Players may not request specific judges to answer their calls but may appeal any decision to the Head Judge. - -Judges do not intervene in a game to prevent illegal actions (except in Active Judging mode during Finals of major salons) but do intervene as soon as a rule has been broken or to prevent a situation from escalating.
+- Monitoring for any rules infractions or mechanical errors and reporting these errors as s/he observes them. - Replacing the Head Judge by physically remaining on the play floor at all times during a round as long as games are in progress (see Head Judge duties for further information). - > Reporting any and all directly observed rules infractions. - Judges will not generally assist players in determining the current game state, but can answer questions about the rules, interactions between cards, and/or provide the Oracle wordings of relevant cards (DTDB.co is recommended for this).

+If a player wishes to ask his/her question away from the table, the request will usually be honored.
+Players may not request specific judges to answer their calls, but may appeal any decision to the Head Judge.

+Judges do not intervene in a game to prevent illegal actions (except in Active Judging mode during Finals of major events), but do intervene as soon as a rule has been broken or to prevent a situation from escalating.